shadow-robot/aurora/README.md

 ```
 ## Automatic tests ##

 The buildspec.yml file in the root of the project defines what AWS CodeBuild should run when a PR is created or updated or when a daily build runs.
-It is configured to run all tests in /ansible/playbooks/molecule_ec2 folder
+It is configured to run all tests in /ansible/playbooks/molecule_ec2 folder.
+AWS buildspec specification is [here](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html)

 ## Testing or deploying on real hardware ##